osmocom/osmo-ggsn/README.md

 version 1.1.
 With Linux tun is normally included from kernel version 2.4.7.
 To configure automatic loading:

-1. Add the following line to /etc/modules.conf: alias char-major-10-200 tun
+1. Add the following line to `/etc/modules.conf`: `alias char-major-10-200 tun`
-2. depmod -a
+2. `depmod -a`

-Alternatively you can execute "modprobe tun" on the commandline.
+Alternatively you can execute `modprobe tun` on the commandline.

 Gengetopt
 ---------